New Jersey Lead Poisoning Lawyers

 The lead poisoning attorneys at O’Connor, Parson, Lane & Noble are committed to helping lead poisoning victims recover damages for the treatment of the health issues that arise from exposure to toxic lead paint.
 Poisoning can result in serious health problems, including missed work or school, significant medical bills and lifelong effects, particularly in the case of children.
 Whether we need to take your case to court or negotiate out of court settlements, our goal is to recover the funds you deserve for your economic and non-economic losses.

 If you or any member of your family has been tested and is found that his or her blood-lead level is elevated, speak today with an experienced lead poisoning attorney at the office of O’Connor, Parsons, Lane & Noble.
 You may be entitled to compensation for expenses associated with medical treatment, long term care, and more.
-You can simply Contact us online or call 1-908-928-9200 or 1-800-586-5817 for a free no obligation consultation.
+You can simply contact us online or call us at (908) 928-9200 or 1-800-586-5817.